ioi-foundation/dcrypt/crates/sign/README.md

 [![License](https://img.shields.io/crates/l/dcrypt-sign.svg)](https://crates.io/crates/dcrypt-sign)
 [![Build Status](https://github.com/your-repo/dcrypt-sign/actions/workflows/rust.yml/badge.svg)](https://github.com/your-repo/dcrypt-sign/actions)

-Digital Signature Schemes for the DCRYPT library.
+Digital Signature Schemes for the dcrypt library.

 ## Overview

 `dcrypt-sign` is a crate that provides a comprehensive suite of digital signature algorithms.
 It features a unified API for both traditional, widely-used schemes and next-generation, post-quantum cryptographic standards.
 The implementations are designed with security, correctness, and performance in mind, conforming to official standards such as FIPS and RFCs.

-The primary goal of this crate is to offer robust, production-ready signature algorithms that adhere to the `dcrypt-api` traits, ensuring seamless integration within the DCRYPT ecosystem.
+The primary goal of this crate is to offer robust, production-ready signature algorithms that adhere to the `dcrypt-api` traits, ensuring seamless integration within the dcrypt ecosystem.

 ## Features